charlesunknown/CybersecurityandDataPrivacy/BookingSystem-Phase1/Phase1-part1-report.md

 2.  look for common ways of writing special characters involved in paths like / or \ and make sure to strip them of the input.
 3. Implement encryption server-side (a one-way incryption is commonly used for passwords) and then store the encrypted version
 4. Implement conditions on the inputs such as minimum of characters, presence of special characters, numbers for the passwords, minimal age necessary to use the booking service for the birthdate and validate emails.
+5. Add to the HTML header the script necessary for the CSP to be present

 ---